-We know from my previous post on physician burnout that burnout is both prevalent (in residents and attendings), costly (as much as $250,000-$1,000,000 per physician who leaves because of burnout), and deadly (an estimated 400 attending physicians end their life each year).
-As an organization, administrators and executives are ethically bound to help prevent burnout and to produce physician wellness, but the question we will answer today is: Does this provides a good return on investment?
+Physician burnout that burnout is both prevalent and costly.
+In fact, it costs as much as $250,000-$1,000,000 per physician who leaves because of burnout.
+Burnout can also has a deadly associate with physician suicide.
+As an organization, administrators and executives are ethically bound to help prevent burnout and to produce physician wellness, but in our corporate business climate, it begs the question, does preventing burnout provide a good return on investment?
+What is the cost of burnout?

 The problem and case for wellness